 Each region of Italy has a unique style of food and most of it completely unlike the food you will find in an American Italian restaurant.
 Rome is no exception.
 Its traditional dishes are very much alive today and enjoyed across the city.
 Like all Italian cuisine, the focus is on what’s in season and what is grown locally.

-Rome also historically had a high Jewish population so many of the celebrated peasant dishes are from Jewish origin.
+Rome also historically had a large Jewish population, so many of the celebrated peasant dishes are from Jewish origin.

-Though we tend to associate Italy with pasta, the first concrete information about its use wasn’t recorded until the 13th and 14th century.
-After that dried pasta became popular for sea voyages and was exported all over the world.
+Though we tend to associate pasta with Italy, the first concrete information about its use wasn’t recorded until the 13th and 14th centuries.
+After that, dried pasta became popular for sea voyages and was exported all over the world.
 Tomatoes were not introduced to Italy until the 16th century and only became popular in Italian cuisine in the 17th century.
 The first recorded recipe for a tomato pasta sauce was by Roman chef Francesco Leonardi in his 1790 cookbook L’Apicio Moderno.
-Before that pasta was eaten with the hands without sauce (the introduction of tomato sauces created the need for a fork).
-That said pastas are popular in Rome and remain a staple of the cuisine often eaten everyday.
+Before that, pasta was eaten with the hands without sauce (the introduction of tomato sauces created the need for a fork).
+That said, pastas are popular in Rome and remain a staple of the cuisine often eaten every day.

 The first and most simple is cacio e pepe which uses just black pepper and pecorino romano, pasta, and a bit of pasta water to create the emulsion.